vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 same zeal by the kings, as crowns over their heads.1

 Jayaratha offers a very intimate insight into the matters of his personal teachers.
 While commenting upon the T.A.
 13.3422-blessed is the disciple who gets a teacher perfect in wisdom-Jayaratha cites his own example.
 Jayaratha considers himself extremely fortunate in having attended on Kalyāṇa and Sankha- dhara who were teachers of perfect knowledge-Kal- yana in Saiva spiritualism of monistic-dualistic charac- ter and Sankhadhara in the secular disciplines of grammar, linguistics and logic.
 Incidentally our know- ledge is highly deficient in regard to the written con- tribution, if at all, made by his teachers.
-Jayaratha cites the views of his teacher only thrice in the whole of Viveka-once in connection with the interpretation of the term Mula in the Tantraloka, the second time while stating the reasons behind his opting for the Devyāyāmala's standpoint on Sikhābija in preference to the Trisirobhairava's" and the third time while sub-
+Jayaratha cites the views of his teacher only thrice in the whole of Viveka-once in connection with the interpretation of the term Mula in the Tantrāloka, the second time while stating the reasons behind his opting for the Devyāyāmala's standpoint on Sikhābija in preference to the Trisirobhairava's" and the third time while sub-

 1. मूर्व्युत्तंस इव क्ष्मापैः सर्वैर्थस्यानुशासनम् ।